tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 					In any case, if you need this kind of control, I suggest you try a more reliable solution, such as the Scintilla Editor, that some user has successfully managed to integrate with ImGui (please see: https://github.com/ocornut/imgui/issues/108 and https://github.com/ocornut/imgui/issues/200).
 					The file main3.cpp is intended as a development playground for this control.
+					UPDATE: It contains ImGui::InputTextWithSyntaxHighlighting(...), a cut-down version of the code editor that some users might find useful (see main.cpp).

 And in addition:
 -> imguistring:				this addon file contains some classes that can be used to replace some STL equivalents (STL is not accepted inside ImGui code):